G-levels of perfect complexes: Introduction

 \section{Introduction}

 Throughout this paper, $R$ denotes a commutative noetherian ring.
-Let $\class{C}$ be a collection of objects in $\catdbf$, the bounded derived category of complexes with degreewise finitely generated homology.
-The number of mapping cones needed, up to summands, finite direct sums, and shifts, to build $N$ from $\class{C}$ is known as the level of $N$ with respect to $\class{C}$ and denoted by $\level{\class{C}}{N}$.
+Let $\class{C}$ be a collection of objects in $\catdb$, the bounded derived category over $R$.
+The number of mapping cones needed, up to summands, finite direct sums, and shifts, to build an $R$-complex $M$ from $\class{C}$ is known as the level of $M$ with respect to $\class{C}$ and denoted by $\level{\class{C}}{M}$.
 That is, levels stratify the derived category of $R$ using its triangulated structure.
 Levels with respect to the class $\{ R \}$, sensibly known as $R$-levels, have been studied extensively.
-It has been known since the first study of $R$-levels by Avramov, Buchweitz, Iyengar, and Miller \cite{Avramov/Buchweitz/Iyengar/Miller:2010} that a commutative noetherian ring $R$ is regular of finite Krull dimension if and only if every complex in $\catdbf$ has $R$-level at most $\dim R + 1$.
+From the first study of $R$-levels by Avramov, Buchweitz, Iyengar, and Miller \cite{Avramov/Buchweitz/Iyengar/Miller:2010} it is known that $R$ is regular of Krull dimension $d$ if and only if every complex in $\catdbf$ has $R$-level at most $d + 1$.

-In this paper, we are concerned with levels with respect to the collection $\cat{G}$ of finitely generated Gorenstein projective $R$-modules.
-This study was initiated by Awadalla and Marley \cite{Awadalla/Marley:2022}, who proved that $R$ is Gorenstein of finite Krull dimension if and only if there is an upper bound on the $\cat{G}$-levels of complexes in $\catdbf$.
-They also gave such a bound, namely $2(\dim R +1)$ and showed that it was optimal for zero-dimensional Gorenstein rings.
+In this paper, we are concerned with levels with respect to the collection of finitely generated Gorenstein projective modules, denoted $\cat{G}$, and the collections of Gorenstein injective and Gorenstein flat modules, denoted $\cat{GI}$ and $\cat{GF}$.
+A first major result in this area was obtained by Aihara, Araya, Iyama, Takahashi, and Yoshiwaki \cite{AAITY-14}, who proved that if $R$ is Gorenstein of finite Krull dimension, then the $\cat{G}$-levels of complexes in $\catdbf$ are bounded above by $\max\{2, \dim R + 1\}$.
+A converse was established by Awadalla and Marley \cite{Awadalla/Marley:2022}, who proved that $R$ is Gorenstein of finite Krull dimension if there is an upper bound on the $\cat{G}$-levels of complexes in $\catdbf$.

-Our first main result, Theorem \ref{cmgperfuacimpliesgorenstein}, says that a Gorenstein ring can be recognized by an upper bound on the $\cat{G}$-levels of perfect complexes: If the inequality \mbox{$\level{\cat{G}}{P}\leq d+1$} holds for every perfect $R$-complex $P$, then $R$ is Gorenstein of Krull dimension at most $d$.
+Our first main result, Theorem \ref{cmgperfuacimpliesgorenstein}, improves the result of Awadalla and Marley, as we show that $R$ is Gorenstein of finite Krull dimension if there is an upper bound on the $\cat{G}$-levels of perfect $R$-complexes.
 This parallels a well-known characterization of regular rings; see for example Krause \cite{Krause:2024}.
+In \Cref{boundForOneDimensionalRings} we combine Theorem \ref{cmgperfuacimpliesgorenstein} with results from \cite{AAITY-14} to give a comprehensive characterization of Gorenstein rings in terms of $\cat{G}$-levels.